leshay-adams/metavoid_dashboard/README.md

 this is where AvatarList gets imported and other future dashboard components will be imported.

 • AvatarProfile:
 this is the user details page where you can edit the user information as well as delete the specific user.
+Here I implemented error handling.

 • SpawnAvatar:
-a form to create a new user (spawn an avatar)
+a form to create a new user (spawn an avatar).

 **Components**